zouppa/qpi/README.md

     ![N|Solid](https://github.com/zouppa/qpi/blob/main/resources/pqiskit.png)

-1. Create the auto start script
+1. ### Create the auto start script

+This script will auto start feh when the QPi start. for more details about that, please refer to [Install Qiskit and feh](#install-qiskit-and-feh)

     create the folder